CellStratAI/cellstrat-hub-docs/docs/06-Pack Guides 🗺️/graph.md

 import TOCInline from '@theme/TOCInline';

-# Introduction to Graph Neural Networks pack
+# Intro to Graph Neural Networks pack

 This guide summarizes the concepts covered in the Graph Neural Network project pack (_get this pack here https://cellstrathub.com/packs_).